 U.S. Large Cents, particularly Sheldon varieties and Proofs, Capped Bust Quarter Dollars by Browning variety.

-When not working pursuing his numismatic interests, Denis is a Senior Vice President with RGA Reinsurance Company, the nation's largest life reinsurer.
-He is a Fellow of the Society of Actuaries, a Member of the American Academy of Actuaries and an ARIAS-certified arbitrator.
-He is married to Donna Levin, a cruciverbalist, and lives in Singer Island, Florida.
+Denis retired in 2012 after a 41-year career as an actuary.
+He remains active in arbitrating disputes between insurance companies.
+His non-numismatic interests include bridge, puzzles, and reading.
+He is a Fellow of the Society of Actuaries, a Member of the American Academy of Actuaries and an ARIAS-certified arbitrator and umpire He is married to Donna Levin, a cruciverbalist, and lives in Palm Beach Gardens, Florida.

 Morgan and Peace Dollars